-Standard, Premium, & Luxury Accommodations Available at
+Standard, Premium, & Luxury Accommodation Options at

 “The old queen went to the bedroom, took the bedding off the bedstead, and set a single pea below twenty eider-down mattresses.
 ‘Now we’ll find out if this is a real princess!’ the old queen then exclaimed”― Hans Christian Anderson

 Like all Villa Koukouvayia Rooms, Standard rooms are beautifully appointed and comfortable, and only differ from their Premium cousins by lacking some dramatic feature like a balcony, upper view, and/or larger size.
-The Garden Suite’s “Pheasant Nest” & “Partridge Nest,” and the Guest House’s “Crow’s Nest” (which does have a beautiful balcony & view, but offers only single bedding) are all considered Standard rooms.
+The Garden Suite’s Pheasant Nest & Partridge Nest, and the Guest House’s Crow’s Nest (which does have a beautiful balcony & view but offers only single bedding) are all considered Standard rooms.

-The “Pheasant Nest” is the Garden Suite bedroom with the largest floorplan.
-Her windows look out into the southeast olive groves, and her built-in cabinet beds can be deployed in a simple queen-bed configuration, or in albergue style with four single-beds, set up as two bunks.
-In fact the Pheasant Nest size allows for both style beds to be deployed at the same time, allowing a young child traveling for the first time to remain in the same room.
+The Pheasant Nest is the Garden Suite bedroom with the largest floorplan.
+Her wide windows look out into the quiet vista of our southeast olive groves, and her built-in cabinet-beds can be deployed in a simple queen-bed configuration or in an albergue style with four single-beds set up as two bunks.
+In fact the Pheasant Nest’s size lets both style beds be deployed at the same time, allowing one or two children accompanying a guest or guest couple to efficiently lodge in the same room.

-The Garden Suite’s second bedroom is the “Partridge Nest.”
-Adjacent to and similar to the Pheasant Nest, the Partridge Nest also looks into the southeast groves, but adds a wall of high glass-brick and a skylight to keep the room both private and bright.
-Like all Garden Suite bedrooms, her cabinet beds include a queen that allows the room to serve as private quarters for a couple, or a series of single beds to allow the room to lodge as many as three friends, colleagues or family members.
-Unlike all other Garden Suite bedrooms, the Partridge Nest’s single-bed cabinet has the neat talent of providing an automatically deployed desk and work area when the bed is closed and hidden.
-This is a handy feature for those who need to remain in touch with professional responsibilities during their stay.
+Adjacent and similar to the Pheasant Nest, the Partridge Nest also looks into the southeast groves, but adds a row of high glass-brick and a skylight to keep the room both private and bright.
+Like all Garden Suite bedrooms, her cabinet beds include a queen that allows the room to serve as private quarters for a single guest or couple, or can deploy its series of single beds and lodge as many as three guests.
+Unlike other Garden Suite bedrooms, the Partridge Nest’s single-bed cabinet provides an automatically deployed desk and work area when the bed is closed and hidden, a handy feature for guests who need to remain in touch with professional responsibilities during their stay.

-The Guest House’s second bedroom, the “Crow’s Nest,” earns her name from the way her two single beds, engineered into window casements as wide as the beds are long, provide fantastic views from pillows to sea.
+The Crow’s Nest, earns her name from the way her two single beds, engineered into window casements as wide as the beds are long, provide fantastic views from pillows to sea.
 Like a ship’s quarters, the Crow’s Nest custom cabinetry includes a host of storage options that join the room’s large closets and increase her effective size.
-Adding to her space, a large French door opens out onto a lovely coffee or reading balcony for two, with a view of the valley and southern mountains.
-This is a perfect room for two friends joining a program or traveling together, or siblings in a family group.
+Adding to her space, a large French door opens out onto a lovely coffee or reading balcony for two, with a view of the Tyflos Valley, the village of Potamida, and southern mountains beyond.
+The Crow’s Nest is a perfect choice for a lone guest or two related guests, like siblings in a family.

-Villa Koukouvayia’s Premium rooms have some unique features that make them stand out and offer something extra that many guests find particularly attractive.
+Villa Koukouvayia’s Premium rooms each have features that provide special guests with the amenities they deserve.
 These features usually include extra size, private exterior balconies or terraces, or extra chambers within a suite.
-The Guest House’s Hawk’s Nest, and the Main House’s Falcon & Griffon Nests are all considered Premium rooms.
+For reasons described below,

-The “Hawk’s Nest” is the Guest House’s master bedroom.
+The Hawk’s Nest is the Guest House’s master bedroom.
 Large built-in closets allow guests to settle in quickly and feel immediately at home.
 The room’s luxurious queen-bed is set among wide windows, and the room’s sliding French doors lead to a large, elevated terrace.
-Whether you remain in bed reading or sit on the elevated terrace sipping coffee or wine, you’ll enjoy a dramatic, 27o-degree view of the Gramvousa & Rodopou mountain ranges as they frame the Gulf of Kissamos and plunge into the Cretan Sea.
-The Hawk’s Nest also boasts private access by spiral stairs to a private roof patio, where your 270-degree view will expand to a full 360-degrees.
+Whether your guests remain in bed reading or sit on the terrace sipping coffee or wine, they’ll enjoy a dramatic, 27o-degree view of the Gramvousa & Rodopou mountain ranges as they frame the Gulf of Kissamos and plunge into the Cretan Sea.
+The Hawk’s Nest also boasts private access by spiral stairs to the Guest House’s roof terrace, where a 270-degree view expands to a full 360-degrees.
 During daylight hours, scan the region’s domain from mountains to sea.
 Or, after midnight, climb the patio’s spiral stairs to survey the rare spectacle of the sky’s full catalog of constellations and stars.